 We are looking for people who are committed to changing the world via world-class research that focuses on amplifying human capabilities through the use of data-driven and intelligence enabled systems.
 The programme spans 4 years and includes an integrated Masters.

-This new Centre, funded by the UK’s Premier Science and Engineering body, EPSRC, is housed in the recently opened £32.5M state-of-the-art Computational Foundry at Swansea University.
+This Centre, funded by the UK’s Premier Science and Engineering body, EPSRC, is housed in the £32.5M state-of-the-art Computational Foundry at Swansea University.
 Members of our Centre will be nurtured by multidisciplinary supervisors who are globally leading research agendas in Computer Science, Mathematics, Engineering, Management, Medicine and Social Care and Law.

 For future AI and big data technologies to serve society and the economy effectively, they will need to be created and critiqued by a diverse and wide set of perspectives as possible: we welcome applications from anyone who feels they can help in the mission of the Centre.